 Eldercare promotes an environment that focuses on person-centred, restraint-free strategies, rather than medication, to assist residents that are experiencing serious agitation or distress.

 Eldercare understands that being environmentally responsible is an important part of our business.
-We have a plan to reduce our energy and emissions intensity, and other significant environmental impacts.
+We are actively reducing our energy and emissions intensity, and other significant environmental impacts.
 Eldercare also accepts responsibility for supporting our people to take action in caring for our environment.

-Eldercare is committed to ensuring that all our aged care homes maintain full accreditation with the Aged Care Quality & Safety Commission.
-Eldercare has a strong compliance program across the organisation.
+Eldercare is committed to ensuring that all our aged care homes maintain full registration with the Aged Care Quality & Safety Commission.
+Eldercare has a strong compliance and quality program across the organisation.

 Eldercare is committed to creating a service culture where consumers are actively involved in the decisions that impact their health and wellbeing outcomes.
 Eldercare has a consumer engagement strategy and plan in place.